zzhikai/tp/docs/DeveloperGuide.md

 #### Rationale

-The search command allows for a quick view of applicant's information in LinkedOUT.
+The search command searches for applicant(s) in LinkedOUT and returns the applicant(s)' details.
+It is used when users wish to search for applicant(s) they have in mind.
+It takes in prefix(es) with case-insensitive parameter, which can be applicant's name, job, round and skill.

 #### Implementation

 The proposed search mechanism is facilitated by `SearchCommandParser`. `SearchCommandParser` will map the creation of `KeywordsPredicate` based on the input prefix. `KeywordsPredicate` supports the following implementation:
-* `NameContainsKeywordsPredicate` — Predicate which returns true if an applicant's full name matches partially with the input keyword.
+* `NameContainsKeywordsPredicate` — Predicate which returns true if an applicant's full name matches partially with the exact input keyword.
-* `JobContainsKeywordsPredicate` — Predicate which returns true if an applicant's job name matches partially with the input keyword.
+* `JobContainsKeywordsPredicate` — Predicate which returns true if an applicant's job name matches partially with the exact input keyword.
+* `RoundContainsKeywordsPredicate` — Predicate which returns true if an applicant's round matches partially with the exact input keyword.
+* `ApplicantContainsSkillKeywordsPredicate` — Predicate which returns true if an applicant's skill matches partially with the exact input keyword.

 These predicates assist the filtering of applicant list in the `Model` interface, specifically for  `Model#updateSearchApplicantList()` and `Model#getDefaultApplicantList()`.